ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

     - skip: don't perform any verification for an image reference that matches this policy
     - any: at least one of the keys/certificates trusted in the policy must result in a successful verification for overall cosign verification to be true
     - all: ALL keys/certificates trusted in the policy must result in a successful verification for overall cosign verification to be true
-  - define certificates to be used in a trust policy for Trusted Timestamp verification `tsaCerts`
+  - a way to define certificates to be used in a trust policy for Trusted Timestamp verification `tsaCerts`
-  - define options per trust policy for transparency log verification `tLogVerify`
+  - a way to define options per trust policy for transparency log verification `tLogVerify`
-  - define options per trust policy for keyless verification
+  - a way to define options per trust policy for keyless verification
     - certificate transparency log lookup `ctLogVerify`
+  - a way to scope the policy based on `artifactType` if we have nested verification `artifactTypeScopes`
+    - if the user defines `artifactTypeScopes`, then the `registryScopes` are applied first and then `artifactTypeScopes`. `artifactTypeScopes` are only enforced if the subject image manifest being verified contains a `subject` field (basically is a referrer).

 Sample
 ```yaml